 Viburnum Leaf Beetle - Pyrrhalta viburni

-Live adult leaf beetle photographed near Marienville, Pennsylvania, reflecting a continuing spread westward for this invasive.
+Live adult leaf beetle photographed near Marienville, PA, reflecting a continuing spread westward.

-The viburnum leaf beetle, Pyrrhalta viburni (Paykull), is a small, brown beetle native to Eurasia that was accidentally introduced into North America during the early 1900s.
+The viburnum leaf beetle, Pyrrhalta viburni, is a small brown insect native to Eurasia that was accidentally introduced into North America during the early 1900s.
 It was first detected in the U.S. in 1994, and has been rapidly expanding its range ever since.
 It is now (Sept.
 2008) found throughout New England, all of New York state and into western Pennsylvania, Ohio and Michigan.
 A separate invasion is taking place in the Pacific Northwest.
 [3]

 Both the adult and larval stages are voracious eaters that can defoliate viburnum shrubs entirely.
 Plants may die after two or three years of heavy infestation.
 The most susceptible species of Viburnum happens to be Viburnum dentatum, commonly known as arrowwood.

 Viburnum leaf beetles only infest viburnums.
-They complete just one lifecycle each year.
+They complete just one life cycle each year.
 Adult females lay up to 500 eggs on viburnum twigs in summer and early fall.
 The eggs overwinter and hatch in spring.
 Larvae feed on foliage until early summer, then crawl down the shrub and pupate in the soil.
 Adults emerge from the soil in midsummer, feed again on viburnum foliage, and mate.
-From egg hatch to adult takes just 8 to 10 weeks.
+Egg hatch to adult takes just 8 to 10 weeks.
 [4]

 Viburnum Leaf Beetle - Tricholochmaea viburni